-Common Urban Legends from Europe
+Common Urban Legends of Europe

 Backpackers in Europe often stay in out-of-the-way places, hostels and sometimes individual homes.
 The most common hostel urban legend is about a backpacker who mysteriously disappears.
 Suspicions mount and an investigation uncovers the backpacker's remains and those of many former guests.
 The movie Hostel is supposedly based on this urban legend.

-Legends Retold and Reinvented
+European Urban Legends Retold and Reinvented

 There are some urban legends that never grow unpopular and are recycled generation after generation.